shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ### Delete Application

-To de-register an application the developers must delete the entry using the dashboard.
+To de-register an application the developers must delete the entry using the {{config.extra.arcana.dashboard_name}}.
 Go to the 'Manage Apps' dashboard page which lists all the registered applications.

 ![Manage Apps Dashboard](/img/an_db_manage_apps.png){.an-screenshots}